blab-lab/wave_viewer/README.md

 or a single argument `sigproc_params`, a parameter struct from the `viewer_end_state` returned by the function.

+Wave Viewer requires a few functions from Matlab's Signal Processing Toolbox (zp2ss and abcdchk).

 v0.1
 June 2012
 UCSF Speech Neuroscience Lab